-For the 41st Journées du Patrimoine, visit to discover the jewels of France's heritage, on September 21 and 22, 2024.
-This cultural event gives us the opportunity to explore monuments and historic buildings close to home.
+For the 42nd Journées du Patrimoine, visit to discover the jewels of France's heritage, on September 20 and 21, 2025.
+This cultural event allows us to explore the monuments and historic buildings close to home.
 And it often costs us nothing!
 More than 1,500 sites in Paris and the Île-de-France region are taking part.
-Why not get out and discover these fabulous places?
+How about discovering these fabulous places?
 Now's your chance!

-The Journées du Patrimoine return to the Val de Marne on September 21 and 22, 2024.
+The Journées du Patrimoine return to the Val de Marne this weekend of September 20 and 21, 2025.
 For the occasion, the many castles and museums of the Val-de-Marne open their doors to us for guided tours, workshops and original events!
 [Read more]

-Val-de-Marne is taking part in this great celebration of history and culture, over the weekend of September 21 and 22, 2024.
+The Val-de-Marne is taking part in this great celebration of history and culture, over the weekend of September 20 and 21, 2025.
 If you live in the département, you'll have plenty to do!
 Museums, churches, châteaux, old buildings, gardens...
 The list goes on!
 But don't forget to add a detour to Nogent-sur-Marne to your weekend program.

 The Pavillon Baltard is a jewel to be rediscovered at every opportunity.
 Originally installed in the heart of Paris, in Châtelet, the building was completely dismantled and reassembled in Nogent-sur-Marne to be saved.
 Why was this?
 It was one of ten iron, cast-iron and glass pavilions designed byarchitect Victor Baltard to house the Halles centrales de Paris in Châtelet.
 Today, this historic building hosts numerous public and private events, including gala evenings, television programs and trade shows.
 It opens to the public on rare occasions, including the Journées du Patrimoine.